cressie176/blog/_posts/2024-12-25-freedom-vs-frameworks.md

 ---
 In his book *Drive*, Dan Pink highlights autonomy as one of the critical motivators for high-performing teams.
 Autonomy empowers engineers to innovate, solve problems creatively, and own their work.
 But with great autonomy comes great responsibility — and sometimes, significant challenges.
 One such challenge is the tendency for engineers to gravitate towards shiny new toys, often prioritising popularity over suitability.
 I explored this phenomenon in my blog post ["Prisma and the Naivety of Crowds"](https://www.stephen-cresswell.com/2024/04/17/prisma-and-the-naivety-of-crowds.html), where I discussed how crowdsourcing trends can sometimes overshadow thoughtful, context-specific decision-making.

 Guidelines are necessary to strike a balance between autonomy and consistency, ensuring that choices align with organisational goals.
 But guidelines alone are insufficient.
 As Jeff Bezos famously said, "Good intentions don't work.
 Good mechanisms do."
-To address this, I'm excited to introduce **eslint-plugin-tech-radar**, a robust mechanism to help engineering teams enforce dependency guidelines at scale.
+To address this, I'm excited to introduce [eslint-plugin-tech-radar](https://github.com/acuminous/eslint-plugin-tech-radar), a robust mechanism to help engineering teams enforce dependency guidelines at scale.

 ### Introducing eslint-plugin-tech-radar?